Generic Name: semaglutide (sem-a-GLOO-tide) (Subcutaneous route)

 Therapeutic Class: Antidiabetic

 Pharmacologic Class: Glucagon-Like Peptide-1 Receptor Agonist

 Semaglutide injection is used to treat type 2 diabetes.
 It is used together with diet and exercise to help control your blood sugar.
-This medicine is a glucagon-like peptide-1 (GLP-1) receptor agonist.
+This medicine is also used to lower the risk of heart attack or stroke in patients with type 2 diabetes and heart or blood vessel disease.
+Semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist.

 This medicine is available only with your doctor's prescription.

 Before using Ozempic

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.